HomeSustainabilityGovernanceCorporate Governance

 Activities of independent directors

-Ratio of women in executive positions (Jul.
-2023)
+Ratio of Women in Executive Positions (Jul.
+2024)

-Ratio of women in executive positions (Jul.
-2023)
+Ratio of Women in Executive Positions (Jul.
+2024)

 Operation of the Board of Directors

-Major matters discussed at Board of Directors Meetings (FY2023)
+Major Matters Discussed at Board of Directors Meetings (FY2024)

-Strengthening plant and mining facilities Upgrade of manufacturing facilities and limestone quarry development
+Strengthening Plants and Quarry Facilities Upgrade of manufacturing facilities and limestone quarry development

 ・Promotion of sustainability management